Andre Dickens: Mayor of Atlanta (2022–present)

-Dickens condemned the 2023 Hamas-led attack on Israel, saying Israel "has the right to defend itself."
+Dickens condemned the 2023 Hamas-led attack on Israel, saying that Israel "has the right to defend itself."

 Atlanta Public Safety Training Center

 Dickens has supported the city's funding the construction of a controversial police and fire department training center, dubbed "Cop City" by environmentalists and community activists.

-Amid controversy, more than 1,300 climate, justice, and community groups urged the resignation of Atlanta Mayor Andre Dickens due to his perceived support for law enforcement following the police killing of anti-"Cop City" activist Manuel "Tortuguita" Terán on January 18, 2023.
-The groups expressed strong disapproval of Dickens' refusal to condemn the killing and criticized his alignment with law enforcement, particularly in the context of Georgia Republican Gov. Brian Kemp deploying the National Guard to quell protests, escalating tensions and threats against demonstrators.
-Dickens stated protests as unpeaceful while non Georgia residents were arrested on domestic terrorism for traveling into the state with explosives as a means to protest the construction site of a new public safety training center — dubbed “Cop City.”
+More than 1,300 climate, justice, and community groups called for Dickens' resignation due to his perceived support for law enforcement following the police killing of anti-"Cop City" activist Manuel "Tortuguita" Terán on January 18, 2023.
+The groups expressed strong disapproval of Dickens' refusal to condemn the killing, and criticized his alignment with law enforcement, particularly in the context of Georgia Republican Governor Brian Kemp deploying the National Guard to quell protests, escalating tensions and threats against demonstrators.
+Dickens said that the protests were not peaceful, and non-Georgia residents were arrested on domestic terrorism for traveling into the state with explosives as a means to protest the construction site of "Cop City."

-In September 2023, Dickens expressed a commitment to prioritize residents' voices in the citywide vote on a $90 million police training facility.
+In September 2023, Dickens expressed a commitment to prioritize residents' voices in the citywide vote on the $90 million police training facility.
 However, his administration faced criticism for not moving forward with the signature verification process, prompting concerns raised by Sen. Raphael Warnock, D-Ga., particularly regarding the practice's past criticism by Georgia Democrats.
-As of September 2023 activists had turned in more than 116,000 signatures in an effort to get a referendum on the ballot regarding the future of the planned training facility.
+As of September 2023, activists had turned in more than 116,000 signatures in an effort to get a referendum on the ballot regarding the future of the planned training facility.

 Taxpayer funds

-In 2022, the Office of Inspector General (OIG) determined nearly $121,000 used for Dickens Senior Citizen Ball celebrating Atlanta's residents 65 and older, did not follow procurement guidelines, ultimately using taxpayers dollars to fund the party.
-The OIG has referred its findings to the City of Atlanta Ethics Office for review of potential violations of the city's Ethics Code.
-The Office of Mayor Dickens responded to the OIG report by saying they are committed to compliance with rules and regulations and would ensure to follow proper procedures for the 2023 Senior Ball.
-Dickens also said he intended to reimburse the city for hotel room costs for himself and his family, the report said.
+In 2022, the Office of Inspector General (OIG) determined that nearly $121,000 used for Dickens' Senior Citizen Ball celebrating Atlanta's residents 65 and older, did not follow procurement guidelines, ultimately using taxpayers' dollars to fund the party.
+The OIG referred its findings to the City of Atlanta Ethics Office for review of potential violations of the city's Ethics Code.
+The Office of Mayor Dickens responded to the OIG report by saying they were committed to compliance with rules and regulations, and would follow proper procedures for the 2023 Senior Ball.
+Dickens said he intended to reimburse the city for hotel room costs for himself and his family.